 Gene Basset, age 95, of St. Peter, passed away on Thursday, November 24, 2022.
-Services will be held at a later date.
+Services will be held at 11:00am on Saturday, May 13, 2023 at the Gustavus Arboretum (Parking in Lots M & N, near the Interpretive Center) with visitation beginning at 10:00am.
 St. Peter Funeral Home is in charge of arrangements.

 Gene Basset was born on July 24, 1927, in Brooklyn, New York.
 He lived there until he was seventeen years of age and attended the High School of Music and Art, one of the first pilot schools in the United States.
 At seventeen he enlisted in the U.S. Coast Guard and served, mainly in the Aleutian Islands, for two years from 1945-1946.

 He attended the University of Missouri for two years and received a B.A. from Brooklyn College.
 He also attended Cooper Union, Art Students League, and Pratt Institute.